 Any changes to the plan's terms that apply to situate active employees similarly and their families will also apply to qualified beneficiaries receiving COBRA continuation coverage.
 Suppose a child is born to or adopted by a covered employee during a period of continuation coverage.
 In that case, the child is automatically considered to be a qualified beneficiary receiving continuation coverage.
 The plan must allow the child to be added to the continuation coverage.

-Several states have different statutes requiring businesses employing fewer than twenty people to comply with COBRA law.
+- It does not matter if the former employer pays for the premium, in whole or in part, for its employees, defined loosely.
+It includes everything from Preferred Provider policies, HMO coverage, self-funded plans to any variation of and several states have different statutes requiring businesses fewer than twenty people comply with COBRA law.
 Determination of eligibility depends on the event that caused the loss of benefits.